devleaks/followthegreens/docs/plugin.md

 by adjusting the speed and the length of the run of the «rabbit» light (pulsating light) in front of the aircraft.
 If the rabbit runs fast and far, pilot can safely accelerate the taxi pace.
 If the rabbit is slow and short, pilot should slow down because nearing a sharp turn or a mandatory stop.

+In release 12.4, Laminar has been strengthening plugin management.
+As a consequence, some older plugins no longer work leaving simmers without their favorite add-ons.
+Notably, Stairport Sceneries’ Scenery Animation Manager (SAM) has stopped working and as been blacklisted by Laminar.
+Replacement of some of SAM modules have already been developed (openSAM for jetway management for example).
+Other people were using SAM Follow Me car to get guidance on the ground, and have now lost that possibility.

+Follow the greens is a modern alternative to Follow Me car only available at large airports in real life, but available at most airports in X-Plane.

+Rather than being guided by a car in front of the aircraft, let’s get guided by a line of dynamic green lights that will lead you to your departing runway, or to your assigned parking stand.

+Same goal, different method.

+Taxi safely.